soundpress/RulesOfNYC/docs/c07/index.rst

 Public park.
 "Public park" shall mean any publicly-owned park, playground, beach, parkway, or roadway within the jurisdiction and control of the Commissioner of Parks and Recreation of the City of New York, except for Bronx River Parkway lands abutting an active railroad line and Park strips or malls in a street the roadways of which are not within the jurisdiction and control of the Commissioner of Parks and Recreation, or any publicly-owned park or beach within the jurisdiction and control of the federal or New York State government.

 Putrescible solid waste transfer station.
-"Putrescible solid waste transfer station" shall mean any solid waste management facility required to obtain a permit from the Department of Sanitation pursuant to §§ 16-130 and 16-131 of the Administrative Code of the City of New York and subchapter B of chapter 4 of title 16 of the Rules of the City of New York.
+"Putrescible solid waste transfer station" shall mean any solid waste management facility required to obtain a permit from the Department of Sanitation pursuant to §§ 16-130 and 16-131 of the Administrative Code of the City of New York and subchapter B of 16 RCNY Chapter 4.

 Residential district.
 "Residential district" shall mean a residence district, as such term is defined in the Zoning Resolution but shall not include land used as a cemetery.

 School.
 "School" shall mean:

    (a) an institution providing full-time day instruction and a course of study that meets the requirements of §§ 3204, 3205, and 3210 of the New York State Education Law; or

    (b) a nursery school or kindergarten:

       (1) whose annual session does not exceed the school session for full-time day schools prescribed in § 3204 of the New York State Education Law; and

-   (2) which is operated by the Board of Education, any established religious organization as part of an elementary school, or under a permit issued pursuant to § 47.05 of the New York City Health Code.
+      (2) which is operated by the Board of Education, any established religious organization as part of an elementary school, or under a permit issued pursuant to 24 RCNY Health Code § 47.05.

 Site boundary.
 "Site boundary" shall mean the property boundaries of a transfer station as identified in the site plan filed with the Department.